 Lean into the supposed powers of these marine-bound mollusks.
 Meanwhile, fully embracing the eaterie's infectious energy and coral-like chandeliers.

 First, order a dozen chubby Washington oysters and a side of piping hot Sea Wolf bread with butter.
-Then, debate the merits of wine vs. beer vs. cocktails to accompany your seafood foray.
-Before finally selecting a chilled bottle of Columbia Valley Sauvignon Blanc.
+Then, debate the merits of wine vs. beer vs. cocktails to accompany your seafood foray as you get cozy at the marble bar.
+Take the friendly barkeep’s advice and opt for an expertly chilled bottle of Columbia Valley Sauvignon Blanc.

 In addition to the refreshing albacore Crudo, and spicy Hama Hama clams.
 Try injecting more veggies into your diet.
 Start with the lovely roasted delicata squash served with labneh, cashews, Aleppo oil, and cilantro.